nrigaudiere/test-angular2/README.md

 # banana_bread
-Creation from PSD template using NodeJS, Angular2 and SASS
+Creation from PSD template using [SailsJS](http://sailsjs.org), Angular2 and SASS